fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_move_semantics/value_categories.md

 Before C++11, the standard had only notion of left and right values.
 But it was not consistent - multiple contexts used these terms but applied long exceptions, thus making each situation a unique set of rules.
 It was clear that new terms need to be made to avoid exceptions in rules and provide more consistent writing.

 lvalue term was left as it was but rvalue has been split to **prvalue** and **xvalue**.
-Most of C++ uses only lvalue and rvalue terms, as both are mutually exclusive sets and such distinction is enough for near all situations. glvalue term is rarely used.
+Most of C++ uses only lvalue and rvalue terms, as both are mutually exclusive sets and such distinction is enough for near all situations; glvalue term is rarely used.

 ![value types in C++](https://i.stack.imgur.com/GNhBF.png)